jamessouth/face-scramble/README.md

 NativeScript/TypeScript/Angular app to play a [sliding block puzzle/15 puzzle](https://en.wikipedia.org/wiki/15_puzzle)

-Use any picture or photo on your device (square images look best)
+Use any picture or photo on your device (square images look best).

-My computer doesn't have enough RAM to build this for production, so I haven't published it yet.
+*NOTE:  My computer doesn't have enough RAM to build this for production, so I haven't published it yet.*

 To run: